 How to Pack Plants for Airplane Travel

-Whenever you’re bringing plants on a plane, you must pack them as securely as possible.
-You see, plants are fragile, and if you don’t do a good job, they’ll die during your flight.
+Whenever youโre bringing plants on a plane, you must pack them as securely as possible.
+Plants are fragile, and if you donโt do a good job, theyโll die during your flight.
 You can pack plants in hand luggage and checked suitcases, depending on your situation.
-The easiest way to transport plants is usually bare-root.
+The easiest way to transport plants usually is bare-rooted.
 You might want to keep the soil and secure your plants inside of your hand luggage for shorter domestic flights.

 How to Pack Plants Bare-Root for International Flights

-If you’re flying internationally, the customs always require the plant to be transported bare-root.
-That’s because they can’t predict what pests and insects lie in the soil.
+If youโre flying internationally, the customs always require the plant to be transported bare-rooted.
+Thatโs because they canโt predict what pests and insects lie in the soil.
 There could potentially be hidden infectious pests inside, which could be catastrophic for the environment.

 - We advise you to cut off excess parts as you would before the winter for larger flowers and bushes.
 How much you can cut depends on the plant type, so do your research.
 You will save some space in your suitcase, and there will be fewer plant parts to damage.